Read About Wage Distribution in Tucson, Arizona MSA

 What are the key trends?

-Wage disparities increased or remained consistent between 2001 and 2016 for the Tucson MSA, the state of Arizona, and the U.S. However, in 2017 the wage disparity or 90/10 ratio declined significantly for Arizona and Tucson.
-This decrease may reflect, in part, the increase in the minimum wage in Arizona during 2017.
-In 2023, the 90/10 ratio for Tucson was 3.5, down from a high of 4.6 in 2006 and up slightly from 2021.
-The state of Arizona’s 90/10 ratio in 2023 was 3.5, and the nation’s ratio increased to 4.2 up from its lowest level of 4.0 in 2022.
-The minimum wage continued to rise through 2021.
+Wage disparities increased or remained consistent between 2001 and 2016 for the Tucson MSA, the state of Arizona, and the U.S. However, in 2017, the wage disparity, or 90/10 ratio, declined significantly in Arizona and Tucson.
+The decline coincided with increases in Arizona's minimum wage beginning in 2017.
+In 2025, Tucson's 90/10 ratio was 3.3, down from a peak of 4.6 in 2006 and slightly below the 2024 ratio of 3.5.
+Arizona's ratio was 3.5, while the national ratio was 4.1.

 How is it measured?